ferruvich/vagJava/README.md

   - Host: localhost (127.0.0.1);
   - Port: 2222
   - Username: ubuntu
-  - Password: if you are using `putty` use the file ‘credentials/vagrantPass.ppk’, if you are using `ssh`, execute the following command
+  - Password: if you are using `putty` use the file `credentials/vagrantPass.ppk`, if you are using `ssh`, execute the following command:
     `ssh -p 2222 -i credentials/private_key ubuntu@127.0.0.1`;
 3. If you make any change in ansible files, you have to run `vagrant provision` to effectively execute them;
 4. Run `vagrant halt` to shutdown the vagrant.